tubesandlube/blimp/README.md

 dependencies: curl, perl

-install Docker machine, you can build it from https://github.com/docker/machine, or you run it from a Docker container: defermat/machine)
+install Docker machine, you can build it from https://github.com/docker/machine, or you can run it from a Docker container: defermat/machine)

 add some hosts using `docker-machine`